petal1976/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 ### Clues and considerations
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the russian words because the student can refer to the vocabulary table.

+## Last Checks

+- Make sure you read all the example files tell me that you have.
+- Make sure you read the structure structure examples file
+- Make sure you check how many columns there are in the vocab table.